paul-heyse/kgfoundry/codeintel_rev/QUICKSTART.md

 ## 🎖️ What Makes This Special

-1. **Production-Grade**: Not a prototype - real HTTP/3, OAuth 2.1, GPU acceleration
+1. **Production-Grade**: Not a prototype - real HTTP/3, OAuth 2.1, CPU-optimized FAISS
 2. **Best Practices**: Follows AGENTS.md standards throughout
 3. **Type-Safe**: Full static analysis compliance
 4. **Modular**: Easy to extend with new tools